nicfel/Substitution-model-averaging/README.md

 <br>

 We can also use the output of our analysis to see if a model with (gamma) rate heterogeneity and/or a proportion of invariant sites is supported.
 If we select **hasGammaRates** in the window on the left and then click **Estimates** we see the proportion of time the chain spent in a model state with rate heterogeneity on (1) versus off (0), and thus the posterior support for a model with rate heterogeneity.
-Here, the chain seems to remain in a state with rate heterogeneity on, indicating that we should probably include rate heterogeneity ([Figure 8](#fig:hasGammaRates)).
+Here, the chain seems to remain in a state with rate heterogeneity on, indicating very strong support for heterogeneity ([Figure 8](#fig:hasGammaRates)).
 We can also select **hasInvariableSites** to see if a model with invariant sites is supported.
-Here we see that the model spends more time in a model state with invariant sites off (0) than on (1), indicating that including invariant sites might not be so important ([Figure 9](#fig:hasInvariableSites)).
-Note that we can also look at the traces for **BMT_gammaShape** and **BMT_ProportionInvariant** to see what values of these two parameters the chain visited.
+Here we see that the model spends more time in a model state with invariant sites off (0) than on (1), indicating that the presence of invariant sites are not as strongly supported important ([Figure 9](#fig:hasInvariableSites)).
+Note that we can also look at the traces for **BMT_gammaShape** and **BMT_ProportionInvariant** to see which values of these two parameters the chain visited.

 There are a few other things we can look at in Tracer as well:

--  **rateAC, ... ,rateGT** are the individual substitution rates the chain visited.
+-  **rateAC, ... ,rateGT** are the substitution rates between pairs of nucleotides in the substitution matrix.
+Note that these rates are averaged over all the models, weighted by the time the Markov chain spent in each model state.
--  **BMT_Rates.1 to 6** are also the substitution rates, but indexed by how they are grouped into the six different possible rate categories (see [Figure 6](#fig:modelIndexes)).
+-  **BMT_Rates.1 to 6** are the independent substitution rates used to build up the rate matrix.
+They are indexed by how they are grouped into the six different possible rate categories (see [Figure 6](#fig:modelIndexes)).
+Note that not all the models averaged over use all 6 independent rate parameters.
 -  **ActiveGammaShape/PropInvariable** are the gamma shape parameter and the proportion of variables sites when active, that is, when **hasGammaRates** and **hasInvariableSites** are selected.
 To get the estimate of the mean of the shape parameter, divide the mean **ActiveGammaShape** by the mean of **hasGammaRates**.
 -  **hasEqualFreqs** indicates if the chain is in a state with equal nucleotide base frequencies.